Trade Increases Inequality

 Thomas Piketty, author of Capital in the Twenty-First Century, studied mountains of data covering centuries, and reached a similar conclusion: Capitalism increases inequality.
 He summed it up with the formula r > g, which says that the rate of return on investments (made by the investor class, the wealthy) is greater than the rate of growth of the general economy.
 That’s understandable: The wealthy can choose to invest their money where growth is fastest, while the rest of us are just stuck with how things are in general.

 In place of trade, I advocate sharing.
 I’ll readily admit that I have never lived in a sharing society, and so I don’t know how the details would work.
-Most of us find it difficult to imagine such an arrangement.
+Most of us find it difficult to imagine such an arrangement; some can’t imagine it at all.
 John Lennon sang, “imagine no possessions — I wonder if you can.”

 But I believe the details can be worked out, by people who have good intentions.
 Indeed, what is in the heart — the intention of caring and sharing — is more important than any mechanical rules.
-I believe that most people want to be kind to their neighbor — just look inside yourself; what you see there is what is inside all seven billion of your brothers and sisters. (“Sure, I’ll agree with that, but most people will never agree to that” is what most people will say, ironically.)
-And I also believe — by the arguments I’ve given above — that if we don’t learn to share soon, then the wealthy and powerful will destroy the world.
+I believe that most people want to be kind to their neighbor — just look inside yourself; what you see there is what is inside all seven billion of your brothers and sisters.
+Ironically, the response that most people give to this is, “Sure, personally I’d go along with that, but most people will never agree to that.”

 The “distribution system” that makes the most sense to me is the one Marx advocated: From each according to ability, to each according to need.
 That is the only distribution system that makes any sense, for a society in which people care about other people.
 There is no correlation between a person’s needs and that person’s ability to produce; thus there should be no “proportionality” or other connection between what you give and what you receive.